SpyzzVVarun/Web-Scraper/README.md

 # How-to-Use
 Run the script as ipynb notebook and in [with  open(fr'C:\Users\nagpa\OneDrive\Desktop\Job Posts/{index}.txt','w') as f:] change the folder path according to the path of the folder you want to get your job posts in.
+OR
+You can simply use the csv file being created.